 - Enjoy sub-alpine flora and volcanic plateau to schist valley topography.

 - Cross three regions: Auverge, Languedoc-Roussilon and Midi-Pyrenees.

-Hiking Le Puy to Conques – Le Puy Route: Tour Itinerary
+Hiking Le Puy to Conques – Le Puy Route in Comfort: Tour Itinerary

 [All distances, times and elevation figures are approximate]